jhumelsine/jhumelsine.github.io/table-of-contents.md

 The [Interpreter](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) required its own series.
 It moves from language theory to production through a single evolving example.

 Interpreter allows software developers to design and implement their own Domain-Specific Languages (DSLs).
-Interpreter is not just the pinnacle of Composable Design Patterns, but I feel it shares the top spot of all design patterns along with the Visitor Design Pattern.
+Interpreter is not just the pinnacle of Composable Design Patterns, but it shares the top spot of all design patterns along with the Visitor Design Pattern.

 Interpreter is not a difficult pattern to design or implement, but it's a difficult pattern to comprehend.
 Interpreter required multiple blog entries to do it justice.